Skip To Content

 (a) not more than annually, unless more frequent audits are required to comply with Data Protection Laws or required by a supervisory authority with jurisdiction over the Processing of Customer Personal Data;

-(b) upon reasonable notice to ServiceChannel;
+(b) upon two week’s written notice to ServiceChannel;

 (c) only during ServiceChannel’s normal business hours; and